elManto/elmanto.github.io/posts/welcome.md

 The base idea behind the two rules is the same - catch the dynamic memory allocations whose argument is an addition.
 However, even if I kept the queries structure easy to reason about them, they present some differencies.
 The first difference is that in CodeQl I had to explicitly refer the exact argument that we are interested in (*.getArgument(0)*) while Joern allows to refer generically to all arguments of a call.
 The second interesting difference, is that Joern can refer to all the invocations in the CPG with the simple *call* field (thus including both macro and function invocations) while for CodeQl I had to specify the fact that we are interested in a macro.
+Thus, looking at this scenario we learn that from the syntax point of view, Joern is probably a bit more generic than CodeQl.

 Of course, both the queries can be improved to reduce the number of false positives and to extract more meaningful information.
 Even though the goal of the post is not a tutorial on CodeQl/Joern, I propose you a possible simple enhancement of the CodeQl rule, where we use the `DataFlow` library to identify the assignments whose variable is then used for the sum in the memory allocation.
 This can give us more info about where the variable comes from, for instance, to understand if it is under the attacker's control.